cs-24-sw-3-01/typst-documents/report/chapters/foundation.typ

 === People
 The users comprise all employees of KMD.
-This includes employees of various roles, such as software developers, financial analysts, human relations, administrative staff, and employees of different nationalities.
+This includes employees of various roles, such as software developers, financial analysts, human relations, administrative staff, and employees of different nationalities, mainly Danish and Polish.

 These users need to be able to intuitively record their vacation days, in a simple system.
 Furthermore they need to be able to compose teams of employees from different departments, for cross-department projects.